itzDJ/djvim/README.md

 - Per language settings:
   - Indents (controlled by LSP and formatter)
   - Snippets (add custom snippets like a dunder main snippet in py files)
-- Change emmet-vim plugin's keymap, so it doesn't interfere with CMP